slallemand/cicd-bootc/README.md

 Password as *RHT_REG_SVCPASS*

 ### Possible runner disk space issue
+GitHub runners come with roughly 14GB of free disk space.
+Since bootc images are complete operating systems, the job can take a lot of scrach space duing the build process.

-These build are full operating systems so can be very big builds depending on the amount of software installed.
-Valentin rerported this issue with a different bootc based GitHub Action build:
+@vrothberg rerported this issue with a different bootc based GitHub Action build:

 > the infamous "no space left on device" issue building my fedora-bootc-workstation image which brought me to https://github.com/orgs/community/discussions/25678.

-Based on that discussion and some back and forth on an issue in this repo, we have a version of the fix that will work with this containerized approach here.
+Based on that discussion and some back and forth on issue #2 in this repo, we have a version of the fix that will work with the containerized approach here.
 If your build starts failing due to space issues on the runner, you can mount `/opt` from the host read / write in the container and then remove the tool cache.

 Change the options in the container specification in the job:
 ```